NatyaHans/NH.github.io/_posts/2019-05-03-SetAliases.md

 # My favorite Aliases
+Alias command in linux can be used to create shortcuts for commands you mostly use.
+Make sure that you start with alias command and then add a space between the word/combination you would like to use as command.
+Use a "=" sign and double quotes of the command you want to set up as alias.
+Make sure there is no space between the your substitute word,= sign and quotes.

 This is a great way for finding out what is taking so much space on your drives!